What is Epigenetics?

 Influences That Trigger Epigenetic Changes:

-Diet – Nutrients like folate, B12, and choline affect methylation patterns
+Diet – Nutrients like folate, B12, and choline affect methylation patterns in DNA.

 Cultural Oppression – Marginalization, colonization, and racism contribute to biological dysregulation.
+This is why it is important to learn about history and what your family of origin and ancestors experienced in the past.

 Epigenetics & Energy Fields: The Quantum Connection